Embedded Face Recognition Access Control System

 The system demonstrates a complete edge AI deployment pipeline, achieving:

-- real-time face recognition on microcontroller
+- real-time face recognition on microcontroller-class hardware;

-- low-latency and privacy-preserving inference
+- low-latency and privacy-preserving local decisions;

 Key Takeaways